unixorn/zsh-quickstart-kit/README.md

 ### zgen plugin list

 I've included what I think is a good starter set of zsh plugins in this repository.
 To make the list easier to customize, if you create a file named `~/.zgen-local-plugins`, the starter kit will source that **instead** of running `load-starter-plugin-list` as defined in `.zgen-setup`.
-Note: `~/.zgen-local-plugins` is not additive, it completely replaces the kit-provided list.
+Note: using `~/.zgen-local-plugins` is not additive, it will completely replace the kit-provided list.

 Included plugins:
 * [RobSis/zsh-completion-generator](https://github.com/RobSis/zsh-completion-generator) - Adds tool to generate zsh completion functions for programs missing them